What Is Numerology?

 For example, 18 and 27 both reduce to 9, but they do not carry the same symbolic texture in many readings.
 The first moves through 1 and 8 before reaching 9; the second moves through 2 and 7.

-A careful page can name the final reduced number while still preserving the route.
+A careful page can name the final reduced number while still preserving the guide.
 That keeps interpretation from becoming too flat.

 This is especially important for repeated sequences and compound totals.
 A reading that jumps straight to the final digit may miss the reason the original number felt meaningful in the first place.